RalphHenryDominisac-AWS/NFL-Schedule-API/README.md

 # NFL Schedule API

-This project demonstrates building a containerized API management system for querying sports data.
-It leverages **Amazon ECS (Fargate)** for running containers, **Amazon API Gateway** for exposing REST endpoints, and an external **Sports API (SerpAPI)** for real-time sports data.
-The project showcases advanced cloud computing practices, including API management, container orchestration, and secure AWS integrations.
+This project showcases the development of a containerized API management system designed for retrieving sports data.
+It utilizes **Amazon ECS (Fargate)** for containerized application hosting, **Amazon API Gateway** to expose RESTful endpoints, and integrates with an external **Sports API (SerpAPI)** for accessing live sports information.
+The implementation highlights advanced cloud computing techniques, such as API management, container orchestration, and secure AWS service integrations.

 ## Features